-As discussed, clay soils lead to root rot which turns the stems soft and causes the plants to wilt.
-On the other hand, lack of moisture means there is not enough water in the cells of the plant to maintain structure and cause the marigold to not reach their typical height, also leading to wilting.
+As discussed, clay soils lead to root rot, which softens the stems and causes the plants to wilt.
+On the other hand, lack of moisture means there is not enough water in the plant cells to maintain structure and cause the marigold not to reach their typical height, also leading to wilting.

 Sandy soils are easy to amend with healthy amounts of compost before planting.
 Continue to maintain soil health by adding a layer of compost as a mulch in summer to break down over time.
 After a few seasons of planting, your soil quality should have improved dramatically.

 Brown leaves indicate a more severe problem with sandy soil.
-Wilting is the first sign of a lack of water, with leaves slowly turning yellow and brown if the issue is not resolved.
+Wilting is the first sign of a lack of water, with leaves slowly turning yellow and brown if the issue is unresolved.

 This should not be an issue if you water your plants often enough.
 However, sandy soils that drain very quickly and don’t hold onto any water can lead a few leaves to turn brown.
 Amend with compost and water more often until conditions improve.

 You may also need to prune or cut back marigolds that are past prime or decaying.